-The flu viruses that circulate can change from year to year and can affect people differently based on the virus and the person’s ability to fight infection.
-Some flu seasons are worse than others and there is no way to predict how severe the flu season will be.
-All 2018-2019 influenza vaccines protect against the following three viruses:
+Circulating flu viruses can change from year to year.
+Different viruses affect people differently, based on the virus and a person’s ability to fight infection.
+Some flu seasons are worse than others.
+There is no way to predict how severe a flu season will be.

 - B/Phuket/3073/2013-like (Yamagata lineage).

-All of the flu vaccines supplied by the Vaccines For Children Program in Washington are quadrivalent.
+All flu vaccines supplied in Washington by the Vaccines For Children Program are quadrivalent.

 Who should get the flu vaccination?The Centers for Disease Control and Prevention (CDC) recommends everyone over age 6 months get a flu vaccine.
 Babies under age 6 months are too young to get the flu vaccine, and people who have had a serious severe allergic reaction to flu vaccine in the past should not get one.
 People who have had severe egg allergy or a very rare nervous system condition called Guillian-Barre syndrome should talk to their doctor before they get a flu shot.